LightwaveSmartHome/homeassistant-lightwave-smart/README.md

 ### There are further service calls:

-`lightwave_smart.reconnect`: Force a reconnect to the Lightwave servers (only for non-public API, has no effect on public API)
-`lightwave_smart.whdelete`: Delete a webhook registration (use this if you get "Received message for unregistered webhook" log messages)
-`lightwave_smart.update_states`: Force a read of all states of devices
+`lightwave_smart.reconnect`: Force a reconnect to the Lightwave servers `lightwave_smart.update_states`: Force a read of all states of devices

 ## Thanks